Johnny Rodz: NWA Hollywood Wrestling (1976–1978)

 For a time, he also worked with Mike and Gene LeBell's NWA Hollywood Wrestling.
 He won a greater share of matches wrestling as "Arabian Wildman" Java Ruuk and even won the promotion's battle royal in 1976.

-Puerto Rico (1981, 1983-1984)
+Puerto Rico (1981, 1983–1984)

-Rodz made his debut in Puerto Rico for World Wrestling Council in 1981 teaming with Jose Estrada Sr. as the Super Medicos.
+Rodz made his debut in Puerto Rico for the World Wrestling Council in 1981 teaming with Jose Estrada Sr. as the Super Medicos.
 He won the WWC Caribbean Heavyweight Championship by defeating Angel Maravilla.
 He dropped the title to Tommy Gilbert.

-He returned to Puerto Rico in 1983 with Estrada where they feuded with the Invaders.
+In 1983, he returned with Estrada to Puerto Rico, where they feuded with the Invaders.

-Later Career (1985-1997)
+Later Career (1985–1997)

 After leaving the WWF, Rodz would work in the independent circuit in New York.
 He returned to Puerto Rico in 1990 as the Super Medicos feuding with the Texas Hangmen.

 Rodz defeated Chris Candido at Century Toyota in Wallingford, Connecticut on June 28, 1992.
 Later that year the Super Medicos worked in Japan for W*ING and Network Of Wrestling.

 On May 15, 1996, Rodz defeated Johnny Valiant at Empire Wrestling Alliance in Hoboken, New Jersey.

 In 1997, Rodz wrestled his last match and retired.